css-materials/course-site/content/homework/edit-readme/index.md

 * At least one new YAML Header argument.
 You can modify one of three arguments that are already there or add a new one to them (e.g., author, subtitle, table of contents, etc.)
 * At least two R code chunks:
-  * You are welcome to rely on the in-class materials as starting point, but do not copy the exact code we have seen in class: make changes to customize or expand it
+  * You are welcome to rely on the in-class materials as starting point, but do not copy the exact same code: make changes to customize or expand it
   * All code chunks must execute correctly and your final knitted document (which you should submit as well, as md or html) must display both the code and the results
   * Before each code chunk, add a brief text that explains what each code chunk does